 - Fever, but sometimes the body temperature may be normal or even low

 - Heart beating very fast, sometimes with rapid breathing

 Symptoms of severe sepsis or septic shock include:

 - Skin is cold, pale and clammy or mottled

 - Rash - some people with septicaemia develop a reddish discolouration or small dark red dots throughout the body

 - Joint pain in the wrists, elbows, back, hips, knees, or ankles.

 People at risk of sepsis

 - Because their immune systems are not completely developed, very young babies may get sepsis if they become infected and are not treated in a timely manner.
 Often, if they develop signs of an infection such as fever, infants have to receive antibiotics and be admitted to hospital.
-Sepsis in the very young is often more difficult to diagnose because the typical signs of sepsis (fever, change in behaviour) may not be present or may be more difficult to ascertain.
+Sepsis in the very young is often more difficult to diagnose because the typical signs of sepsis (fever, changes in behaviour) may not be present or may be more difficult to identify.